 The Preferential Procurement Regulations 2017 introduce a number of challenges for infrastructure projects as they are geared more towards the procurement of general goods and services.
 The Regulations for example do not define the term subcontracting which has a particular meaning in infrastructure projects.
 The common usage of the term is to employ an entity to do work.
 This on a construction contract includes the provision of materials and equipment and does not necessarily mean subcontracting another entity to execute a discrete portion of the work.
 Limitations on the amount of work which may be subcontracted to others to avoid fronting and requirements for subcontracting a minimum amount of work to smaller contractor can be a challenge, particularly where the price for the award of a contract needs to be market related and the contracts are large.
 The term where feasible is not defined.
-The standard bidding forms which are used for determining preferences require the name of the subcontracted to a single subcontractor.
+The standard bidding forms which are used for determining preferences require the name of the subcontractor to be included at tender stage, suggesting that the subcontract work be subcontracted to a single subcontractor.
 Accordingly, the Regulations raise expectations for a minimum quantity of work to be subcontracted to target groups which can lead to delays and disruptions in implementing projects as expectations need to be managed (see 5.6)